mtb-za/says-who/content/session_reports/ocw_sessions/orbital_cold_war_4.md

 ## Underground Base Construction - Teresa Wagner

 Long-term plan is to have underground section for additional shielding from cosmic rays and things and moves are finally being made to actually get this done.
-Need to pick the specific site within the Kepler Crater and do some testing and blasting of those sites.
+Need to pick the specific site within the Plato Crater and do some testing and blasting of those sites.
 Still needs outside work, but within safety distance, so it will "probably be definitely fine" in the case of something going wrong.

 Taking MOLAB, none are ideal: one has life support issue, one has bearing issue that has not been replaced.